driskell/log-courier/README.md

 *Installing [msysGit](http://msysgit.github.io/) will provide you with Git and GNU make, and a Unix-like environment to build within.*

-Changing the path to Go if necessary (the default is `C:\Go`, which in msys terms is written as `/c/Go`), run the following commands to download and build Log Courier.
+Run the following commands to download and build Log Courier, changing the path to the Golang installation if necessary (the default is `C:\Go`, which in msys terms is `/c/Go`.)

     export GOROOT=/c/Go
     export PATH=$PATH:$GOROOT/bin